 We get that many couples are feeling stressed and confused about their 2020 wedding plans right now.
 With Coronavirus temporarily putting our lives on-hold and many countries keeping their borders closed for the time being, wedding plans are in need of constant adjustment.

-At the present moment, weddings have been banned by the government for the next three weeks, which has left lots of couples postponing their weddings.
+At the present moment, weddings have been banned by the government, which has left lots of couples postponing their weddings.
 No-one can really say yet what will happen after that time period, but we may be looking at disruption to weddings until the end of June.
 While we can’t promise that your wedding won’t be affected, we can offer guidance and advice on how best to move forward with your plans and enjoy celebrating your nuptials.